josephh/cheats/java_concurrency/03-race-conditions-and-locks.md

 }
 ```
 #### Guarding state with locks
 Compound actions on shared state (check-then-act, read-modify-write) need to be atomic - by holding a lock for the entire duration of the action.
-It's important to note that, if synchronisation is used to coordinate access to shared state/variables, then synchronisation is needed everywhere those variable are accessed and the _same lock_ must be used wherever that variable is accessed.˜
+It's important to note that, if synchronisation is used to coordinate access to shared state/variables, then synchronisation is needed everywhere those variable are accessed and the _same lock_ must be used wherever that variable is accessed.